vyshnav20157/Career-Counseling-QA-System-with-Realtime-Communication/ReadMe.md

 ## Overview

-This project has three important files: `main.ipynb, main.py, record_audio.py`
+This project has **five** important files: `main.ipynb`, `main.py`, `record_audio.py`, `socketserver.py`, and `socketclient.py`.

-- `main.ipynb` focuses on processing text from the given ebook in pdf format, tokenizing the text, and embedding the tokens using the `multi-qa-mpnet-base-dot-v1` model from the `sentence_transformers` library.
+- `main.ipynb` focuses on processing text from the given ebook in pdf format, tokenizing the text, and embedding the tokens using the `multi-qa-mpnet-base-dot-v1` model from the `sentence_transformers` library for **indexing** purposes.

-- `main.py` creates a Flask Application in which there are two API endpoints:
+- `main.py` creates a Flask Application in which there are **two API endpoints**:
 `/ask_question` takes textual or an audio file as input and uses the `T5-Base` model to generate the answer to the user's query.
 Audio file is processed using Open-AI's `Whisper` module.
 `/get_answer_audio` takes the answer received from the prior API call and returns an audio file using `gTTS` that speaks the answer out.

 - `record_audio.py` uses `pyaudio` to record an audio file and save it onto the current directory.

+- `socketserver.py` creates a server-based **Flask Application with SocketIO** that allows realtime communication with the model via textual or audio input and one can receieve output in text or audio.

+- `socketclient.py` is the client application of the `socketserver.py` where you can interact with the server.

 ## Table of Contents